GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

      - **Multinomial Model:** Voters distribute their tokens using probabilities sampled from a multinomial distribution.

 2. **ProjectAgent** (`agents.ProjectAgent`)
-   - Represents a project in the RetroPGF simulation.
+   - Represents a project in the Retro Funding simulation.
    - Receives votes from the voters and eventually, funds are allocated based on the aggregated votes.
    - Tracks the total votes received and the final funds allocated for each project.